 Reporting to WADA and International Sports Federations

-Doping Authority Netherlands reports on the disciplinary handling of doping cases to WADA, the relevant international federation (IF) and, where appropriate, the foreign national anti-doping organisation (NADO).
-These organisations are competent to appeal decisions to close a case, settlement agreements, and decisions of disciplinary bodies.
+Doping Authority Netherlands reports on the disciplinary handling of doping cases to WADA, the relevant international federation (IF) and, where appropriate, the foreign National Anti-Doping Organisation (NADO).
+These organisations are competent to appeal against decisions to close a case, settlement agreements, and decisions of disciplinary bodies.

 Reporting takes the form of sending the decision of Doping Authority Netherlands, the settlement, or the decision of the disciplinary body (in full or as a summary) to the aforementioned organisations.
 In addition, supplementary questions are answered, case files provided, and documents uploaded to WADA’s database (ADAMS).

-No decision was given at all in 2021 in a case in which an international federation appealed against a decision made by a Dutch disciplinary body.
+No decision was given at all in 2022 in a case in which an IF appealed against a decision made by a Dutch disciplinary body.
+In 2022, the CAS did rule on an appeal filed by WADA against a decision by Doping Authority Netherlands to close a doping case.

 Reporting on disciplinary decisions

-The table below lists all the decisions taken by Dutch disciplinary and appeals committees in doping cases in 2021 (inclusion depends upon the date of the decision), as well as the cases in which Doping Authority Netherlands proposed a sanction that was accepted by the athlete.
+Table 4.1 lists all the decisions taken by Dutch disciplinary and appeals committees in doping cases in 2022 (inclusion depends upon the date of the decision), as well as the cases in which Doping Authority Netherlands decided to close a case or proposed a sanction that was accepted by the athlete.